billwuqin/list-pagination-rc-markdown/draft-ietf-netconf-list-pagination-rc.md

    include the "cursor-not-found" identity as error-app-tag value.

-   If the "cursor" query parameter is not supported on the target node, then a a "501 Not Implemented" status-line MUST be returned with error-type value "application" and error-tag value "operation-not- supported".
+   If the "cursor" query parameter is not supported on the target node, then a "501 Not Implemented" status-line MUST be returned with error-type value "application" and error-tag value "operation-not- supported".